This article provides an overview of Citrix Provisioning components.

 All sites within a farm share that farm’s Microsoft SQL database.

-The console does not need to be directly associated with the farm because remote administration is supported on any console that can communicate with that farm’s network.
+The console is not directly associated with the farm.
+Remote administration is supported on any console that can communicate with that farm’s network.

 One or more sites can exist within a farm.
 The first site is created with the Configuration Wizard and is run on the first provisioning server in the farm.